JonasBreuling/TikzExternalize/README.md

 ## Note

 You have to make sure that you include `--shell-escape` parameter when invoking pdflatex.
-For TeXstudio goto `Options > Configure TeXStudio > Commands` and substitute the following
+For TeXstudio go to `Options > Configure TeXStudio > Commands` and substitute the following

 ~~pdflatex -synctex=1 -interaction=nonstopmode %.tex~~